Destiny 2: Lightfall: Plot

 Osiris and Rohan soon discover that the Shadow Legion are taking the Radial Mast directly to the vault containing the Veil.
 Feeling confident that the Guardian has mastered Strand, Osiris sends the Guardian to go after Calus' forces to the vault, where Rohan attempts to delay the Radial Mast from being activated.
 The Guardian is then unable to use Strand further after eliminating the Shadow Legion forces, leading Rohan to ultimately sacrifice himself to destroy the device.
 Soon after, the Witness demands Calus to go directly to the Veil to perform the uplink due to the Radial Mast's destruction.
 Osiris then guides the Guardian to further properly use Strand without leaving themselves vulnerable, believing it would be the edge they need to defeat Calus.
 After further honing their Strand powers, the Guardian makes their way to the vault containing the Veil, where Caiatl assists the Guardian by bringing her forces to the fight, but Calus breaches the vault and gains entry.
-The Guardian is able to use their Strand powers to defeat Calus, but the Guardian's Ghost becomes possessed again by the Witness; the Witness then uses Ghost to create the uplink.
-With the Veil's power, the Witness opens a portal that allows it to go inside the Traveler to an unknown location.
+The Guardian defeats Calus once and for all from underneath the Veil itself using their Strand powers, but the Guardian's Ghost becomes possessed again by the Witness; the Witness then uses the primordial Light from Ghost to commune with the Veil and create the uplink.
+With the Veil's power, the Witness opens a portal on the Traveler's surface that allows it to go inside the Traveler to an unknown location, leaving the Traveler itself in a dormant state.

 The Guardian afterwards returns to the Tower, where they speak to Zavala and Ikora, who lament the loss of the Traveler to the Witness and that the war is far from over, but also express gratitude in humanity's strengthened bonds with the Awoken, Eliksni, Cabal, and now the Cloud Striders and the Neomuni.
 They advise the Guardian to return to Neomuna to aid the Cloud Striders and to learn what they can about the Veil and their newfound Strand powers.
 Upon returning to Neomuna, the Guardian joins Nimbus for a memorial service for Rohan in the city's Hall of Heroes, but Nimbus leaves the service early due to their continued grief for Rohan.
-The Guardian speaks to Nimbus, where they state that the better way to memorialize Rohan would be to finish the mission that he started—finding and destroying the Vex in the Black Garden that were recreating the Black Heart (which was destroyed by the Guardian at the end of the original Destiny), which Nimbus reveals it to be an emulated version of the Veil.
+The Guardian speaks to Nimbus, where they state that the better way to memorialize Rohan would be to finish the mission that he started—finding and destroying the Vex in the Black Garden that were recreating the Black Heart (which was destroyed by the Guardian at the end of the original Destiny), which Nimbus reveals it to be a failed, emulated version of the Veil.
 The Guardian assists Nimbus in collecting data packets from the Vex and deciphering Rohan's notes, which leads them to the Black Garden, where the Guardian and Nimbus find Rohan's missing exotic machine gun, the Deterministic Chaos.
 Using the late Cloud Strider's weapon, the Guardian takes down the Conceptual Mind, preventing the Vex from recreating the Black Heart, allowing Nimbus to finally grieve and honor Rohan and continue their mentor's legacy.